-Nor is Rasul II dispositive of Mr. Al Laithi's constitutional claims.
-It is open to this Court to find that detainees at Guantanamo, such Mr. Al Laithi, are entitled to assert First and Fifth Amendment claims.
+Nor is Rasul II dispositive of plaintiffs' constitutional claims.
+It is open to this Court to find that detainees at Guantanamo, such as plaintiffs, are entitled to assert First and Fifth Amendment claims.
 Although the court in Rasul II first chose to address the question of whether such rights were "clearly established," thereby obviating its need to consider the underlying constitutional question, it did not foreclose this or other courts from addressing the substantive question first - a question that can and should be answered in the affirmative.
 The facts of this case - as distinct from those in Rasul - further compel this answer.

-3 Nor should defendants be relieved, as a matter of law, of responsibility for their cruel and degrading treatment of Mr. Al Laithi prior to his exoneration by a CSRT.
-For the reasons discussed below, the question of whether some or any of these abuses can be within the scope of employment depends upon the circumstances of the individual case, not least the government's information about the detainee, its policies on the treatment of detainees, and the defendant's motivation when acting.
+6 Nor should defendants be relieved, as a matter of law, of responsibility for cruel and degrading treatment of detainees not exonerated by a CSRT.
+For the reasons discussed below, the question of whether some or any of these abuses can be within the scope of employment depends upon the circumstances of the individual case, not least the government's information about the detainee, its policies on detainees, and the defendant's motivation when acting.
 See Section III.A.
 This question is not suited for resolution without a meaningful inquiry into those circumstances, an inquiry which necessarily includes reasonable discovery.

-A. Rasul II Does Not Foreclose Plaintiff's ATS Claims (Counts I-IV).
+A. Rasul II Does Not Foreclose Plaintiffs' ATS Claims (Counts I-V).

-The facts alleged by Mr. Al Laithi preclude dismissal of his Alien Tort Statute, 28 U.S.C. § 1350 ("ATS") claims (Counts I-IV) on the basis of the Westfall Act.
-4 The Westfall Act imposes the procedural requirements and exclusive remedies of the Federal Tort Claims Act ("FTCA") in those cases where the defendant federal official or employee was "acting within the scope of his office or employment."
+The facts alleged by plaintiffs preclude dismissal of their Alien Tort Statute, 28 U.S.C. § 1350 ("ATS") claims (Counts I-V) on the basis of the Westfall Act.
+The Westfall Act imposes the procedural requirements and exclusive remedies of the Federal Tort Claims Act ("FTCA") in those cases where the defendant federal official or employee was "acting within the scope of his office or employment."
 28 U.S.C. § 2679(b)(1).
 Defendants assert that Rasul II settled the issue of whether the Westfall Act applies here, but they are wrong.
 Rasul held that torture and abusive interrogation techniques could be within the scope of an official's employment when applied to "suspected enemy combatants."
 See Rasul I, 512 F.3d at 658-59; see also Rasul II, 563 F.3d at 529 (reinstating with no analysis holding of Rasul I as to application of Westfall Act).
-But here defendants engaged in abuse and mistreatment of a person whom their employer, the United States, had formally determined was not an enemy combatant.
+But here defendants engaged in abuse and mistreatment of people whom their employer, the United States, had formally determined were not enemy combatants.
 That is a distinction that makes all the difference, and one which the defendants do not address at all.
-Abusive and inhumane treatment of an individual determined not to be enemy combatants is outside the scope of employment; at the very least, it is a fact question that cannot be determined without discovery.
+Abusive and inhumane treatment of individuals determined not to be enemy